devcompute/AWSCloudArchitectProjects/README.md

-Welcome to my AWS Cloud Practice Demo Projects repository! 🌐💼
+Welcome to my AWS Cloud Demo Projects repository! 🌐💼

 In this collection, you'll find a series of hands-on practice projects that I've meticulously crafted as a starting point to delve into the exciting world of AWS cloud architecture.
 These projects serve a dual purpose: to enhance my expertise in AWS cloud services and to showcase my skills as an aspiring AWS Cloud Architect.